nekoneko1741-dotcom/lesson01/README.md

 ﻿# Practice for GitHub

+This repository is for my GitHub practice in class.
+I'm following the steps below and keeping notes for myself.

 - Create GitHub account
   - Click the account icon and choose `Setting`.
   - Click `Developer setting` on the left menu.